smatoos/docs.denations.com/docs/tutorial/metaverse/Deposit DENA to Metaverse.md

 `Step 1.` Go to [Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0x15F0EEDF9Ce24fc4b6826E590A8292CE5524a1DA)

-`Step 2.` If the screen below appears, check the 'I understand' box and click the 'Continue' button
+`Step 2.` If the warning screen appears, check the 'I understand' box and click the 'Continue' button

 `Step 3.` Press the 'Connect Wallet' button to link your Metamask Wallet